 Career Vision Process

 A statement about what you want to achieve in your career – the main achievements of what you expect to achieve, the level or position you expect to emerge, and the expectation of your lasting effects.
 A career vision statement is very thought of “big picture”.
 It should be something that you can amaze – and it can inspire you – despite where you are now and between the present and your attitude.

 By putting your vision into words, you start to start at a process pace through which you will eventually achieve your goal.
 A career vision statement opens up your eyes as much as possible and lets you move toward something realistic.

 Different from a career or personal mission statement, which you are now paying attention to, the career outlook is about visualizing your future mental picture.
 The Career Vision Statement describes the final peak of your imagination in your career – not necessarily your current career, but the career you really want will fill you with a complete career.

 Your career vision statement is your goal’s goal for your career – and it should be something that inspires, gives strength, sends, and directs you.
-When you create both a personal mission statement and a carrier vision statement, you complete a document that explains that you are now and any other document that can draw a picture in the future.
+When you create both a personal mission statement and a career vision statement, you complete a document that explains what you are now and any other document that can draw a picture of the future.

 Importance of a career vision examples

 Without a vision statement, your business will lack the motivation to continue.